What’s the Typical Hiring Process for Online Teaching Jobs With Companies?

 Online English tutoring companies have a near-constant demand for teachers, especially now that much of the world is interested in options for working from home.
-If you’ve been thinking about getting started on teaching English online, either as a side gig or full-time career, you’ve probably browsed jobs with well-known companies like VIPKid, GoGoKid, and Open English.
-Are you ready to make the leap and apply?
-Here are 7 steps in the application and hiring process for online teaching jobs.
+If you’ve been thinking about getting started teaching English online, either as a side gig or full-time career, you’ve probably browsed through jobs with many companies.
+Are you ready to take the leap and apply?
+Here are seven steps in the application and hiring process for online teaching jobs.

 What qualifications are needed to teach English online with a company?
-The answer varies somewhat since each company sets its own hiring requirements.
+The answer varies somewhat since each company sets its own hiring requirements to teach English online.
 However, there are certain typical qualifications, which are the following:

 A university degree